 Length of program

-Faculty-led programs may be offered during spring break for one week, during summer for one to 12 weeks, or for a full semester.
+Faculty-led programs may be offered as a field trip for a spring semester course during spring break, during summer for up to 12 weeks, or for a full semester.

 Faculty-led programs follow the same rules for number of credits as any regular campus class.
-Below is the federal regulation for the award of credit hours.
+Below is the federal definition for the award of credit hours.